Miss Sabrina Mahisha

 b) There will be no complete instrument parts.

-Manufacturing entrepreneurs have been given 10 years of tax exemption.
+Manufacturing entrepreneurs have been given ten years of tax exemption.

 xviii) Entrepreneurial creation and employment incentives in the IT hardware sector :

 In the IT sector, Bangladesh is dependent on imports for self-sufficiency in creating industries and enterprises and as an incentive for employment.
-CCTV and pen drive manufacturers have been given tax exemption for 10 years.
+CCTV and pen drive manufacturers have been given tax exemptions for ten years.

 xix) Ensuring affordable and decentralized medical care:

-Income from hospital operation will enjoy tax exemption for 10 years provided that-
+Income from hospital operation will enjoy tax exemption for ten years provided that-

-i) Hospital must be located outside Dhaka, Narayanganj, Gazipur, and Chittagong districts and
+i) The hospital must be located outside Dhaka, Narayanganj, Gazipur, and Chittagong districts and

 ii) There should be at least a 250-bed hospital or 200-bed specialized hospital.